What are merge dimensions?

 The process of putting objects from two or more queries in the same table has two major steps:

 Merging the Objects

 2. Add common identifiers to both queries.
 The most frequently used identifiers are:

 5. Ctrl + click on each object to Select the identifiers in in each query.

 7. Change the name of the merged dimension because it will automatically have the same name as the first object selected.
-Double-click the merged dimension, enter a new name, and click OK.
+Click on the 3 dots next to the name, select edit, enter a new name, and click OK.